lawderp/100-days-of-code/r1-log.md

 ### R1D3
 Started to do node.js TH but didn't work...so revisited NBA player app.
 Did some light structuring & styling, and started work on incorporating react-pose.

+### R1D4
+[NBA-players] - continued work on incorporating react-pose.
+Got animations to trigger onFocus of search, and re-arragned some other elements to make it work.